3 nights from only $595

 Then we board our American-made raft and let our experienced crew navigate the three-hour ride.
-The views of plant and wildlife are truly thrilling.
+The views are truly thrilling.
 Along its banks, women wash clothes, men fish with sticks and cloth nets, and children swim and play.

-We face a few sections of Class II rapids, where there may be some rough water with waves up to 3 or 4 feet, and perhaps some rocks and drops that require maneuvering by our expert guides.
-After a picnic lunch on the Seti’s shores, our afternoon rafting follows smooth, easy waters.
+We face a few sections of Class II rapids, where there may be some rough water with waves up to three or four feet, and perhaps some rocks and drops that require maneuvering by our expert guides.
+After a picnic lunch on the Seti's shores, our afternoon rafting follows smooth, easy waters.
 We land on the banks of the river to settle into our safari-style camp surrounded by luscious forest.
-Dinner tonight is followed by a campfire beneath an endless starry sky.
+Dinner tonight is followed by conversation beneath an endless starry sky.

 After breakfast this morning, our guides lead us on a trek to a nearby village.

-We return to camp for lunch, and the afternoon is ours to relax in the camp’s gardens and hammocks or to walk the bird-filled bank of the Seti looking for white rumped vultures and purple swamp-hens.
+We return to camp for lunch, and the afternoon is ours to relax in the camp's gardens and hammocks.
 Or, take a refreshing dip in the warm Seti River.
 You may also ask your Trip Leader for suggestions on local hikes.

 We begin our final rafting leg this morning.
 Savor the images of clear, rushing water, lush jungle foliage and villagers waving from the banks.
 We raft for about two hours, observing riverside villages and a colorful array of birdlife.
 Our rafts and experienced Nepalese crew expertly navigate five sections of Class II rapids and one patch of Class III rapids (especially after monsoon season) as we travel to our end point.
 After bidding farewell to our faithful rafting guides, we set off overland to Chitwan and enjoy lunch at our lodge.